vet with a dog

 As an IndeVet, I have more resources than ever before.
 I have daily access to all 200+ (and counting) IndeVets online with whom I can chat about cases instantly on our Teams channel.
 It’s like having an ongoing chat with your smartest pals from vet school.

 Depending on the needs of the clinic, sometimes I am the only vet, or I might be the second or even third doc to help cover appointments for the day.
 When I am on staff with other vets, I am constantly learning new skills and ways to treat diseases.
 Being able to discuss cases in real time is invaluable.
 I love it when other vets ask my advice, and I am not shy about asking for another opinion on a case.
-Since starting relief work, I have confirmed a dog’s pregnancy, gotten a urine sample from a cat whose bladder was too small to palpate, and found gall bladder debris via ultrasound with the help of our partner hospital’s vets.
+Since starting at IndeVets, I have confirmed a dog’s pregnancy, gotten a urine sample from a cat whose bladder was too small to palpate, and found gall bladder debris via ultrasound with the help of our partner hospital’s vets.
 I didn’t have an ultrasound machine at my old clinic, so it has been great that several of them have taken the time to help me refresh skills I haven’t used since vet school.

 If I’m the only vet in the clinic that day, I don’t have to worry about getting stumped on a case because I can run it by hundreds of IndeVet doctors in just a few minutes.
 On my days off, I often keep the IndeVets medical channel open to see what’s going on with my colleagues and offer help when I can.